blipblopblop/Building-Regression-Models/README.md

 # Multiple Linear-Regression
 Use scikit-learn library to implement Multiple linear regression.
 We again use the Carbon dioxide emission dataset to build a model, Evaluate the model, and finally use model to predict unknown value

+# Polynomial Regression
+Using Polynomial regressions to solve problems through transferring the necessary feature sets.